Shared value and impact

 Areas of Expertise

-Impact can be assessed for a company, an investment, a project, or a sector and is an important tool in strategy, project implementation, regulatory advocacy, staff motivation and reputation management.
+Impact can be assessed at the level of a company, an investment, a project or a sector.
+Such evaluation is an important tool in strategy, project implementation, regulatory advocacy, staff motivation and reputation management.

-We are leaders in helping companies and investors conceptualise, measure and articulate the social, economic and environmental value created (or destroyed) by a company, sector or investment.
+In the private sector, we are leaders in helping to measure and articulate the social, economic and environmental value created (or destroyed) by a company, sector or investment.
+To do so we conduct extensive economic impact assessments, using a range of impact measurement techniques.
+These draw on market analysis, stakeholder engagement and surveys, and economic modeling.

 A new approach to impact reporting rolled out in Ghana with SCB